-Digitalization is changing the corporate world to a massive extent, reaching all industries and segments.
+Digitization is changing the corporate world to a massive extent, reaching all industries and segments.
 Professions concerned with taxes and tax law are now called upon to rethink their practices.
 The required changes, however, pose a great challenge to many businesses.
-From Fall 2020, experts can acquire the skill set needed to stay on top of the digital transformation in a new program offered by the WU Executive Academy: the LL.M.
+Experts can acquire the skill set needed to stay on top of the digital transformation in a program offered by the WU Executive Academy: the LL.M.
 Digitalization and Tax Law.
 Taught in English and comprising four to-the-point and practice-oriented modules, the program offers a comprehensive overview of the existing possibilities to use technological innovations in tax law in a targeted way to further reduce costs and facilitate processes.

 Despite the new technologies’ great potential to reduce costs and simplify workflows, there is still a lot of skepticism around.
 One key question is if, and if so to what extent, new technologies in tax handling are capable of meeting the requirements of electronic reporting.
 Tax compliance is another big issue.

 The program was masterminded by two WU professors, Jan Mendling of the Department of Information Systems & Operations and Alexander Rust of the Institute for Austrian and International Tax Law, in cooperation with Robert Risse, who is considered one of the leading tax law experts in the German-speaking area.
 Risse, who has served as Corporate Vice President Tax & Trade at Henkel AG in Dusseldorf since 2000, is mostly in charge of the program’s practice-oriented components.

 The industry and businesses in general are using new technologies to optimize a wide variety of processes and meet reporting duties.
 In a way, processes are the arteries of an organization.